 60 years of empowering women

 To date, Catherine and her team have treated more than 60,000 women with obstetric fistula injuries.
-Since the Hamlin College of Midwives was established in 2007, 145 highly skilled midwives have graduated and work in 65 Hamlin Midwifery Clinics in rural areas of Ethiopia.
+Since the Hamlin College of Midwives was established in 2007, 145 highly skilled midwives have graduated and work in over 50 Hamlin-supported midwifery clinics in rural areas of Ethiopia.
 In addition, Catherine’s Rehabilitation and Reintegration Program has provided life and business skills to thousands of women, so they can lead an independent life back in their communities.

 As one past patient described: “Now I command my body and lead my life with happiness.”